CyranoB/flash_cards/docs/tech_stack_document.md

     *   Offers a set of pre-built, customizable UI components which help speed up development while maintaining design consistency and accessibility.

-*   **Web Workers**

-    *   Enables non-blocking PDF text extraction that runs in a separate thread
-    *   Provides progress tracking and timeout handling for improved user experience
-    *   Ensures the UI remains responsive during resource-intensive PDF processing
-    *   Works seamlessly with authentication flows
+*   **Frontend File Size Limit**
+    *   Prevents users from uploading files exceeding a configurable limit (default 25MB, via `NEXT_PUBLIC_MAX_FILE_SIZE_MB`), providing immediate feedback and avoiding backend errors with large files.

-These technologies work together to deliver a seamless user experience with a fast, intuitive interface that guides students through uploading transcripts and navigating their flashcard study sessions.
+These technologies work together to deliver a seamless user experience with a fast, intuitive interface that guides students through uploading transcripts and navigating their study sessions, while handling potentially long processing times gracefully.

 ## Backend Technologies

-Even though our backend is relatively straightforward—with no user authentication or long-term data storage requirements—we have chosen a serverless approach to handle dynamic, on-the-fly processing:
+The backend leverages Next.js API routes deployed as serverless functions to handle dynamic processing and interactions:

 *   **Serverless Architecture**

     *   Allows us to spin up computing resources only as needed, making it a cost-effective and scalable option.
 This is perfect for handling the temporary data while the AI processes the uploaded transcripts.

-*   **Temporary Data Handling**

-    *   Since no permanent data storage is required, transient session data is managed effectively within stateless serverless functions.
-This ensures privacy and minimizes maintenance overhead.
+*   **PDF Text Extraction API (`/api/pdf-extract`)**
+    *   Receives PDF file uploads.
+    *   Saves the file temporarily to the server's file system.
+    *   Uses the `pdf-text-extract` library to extract text from the temporary file.
+This library was chosen after encountering bundling/runtime issues with `pdfjs-dist` and `pdf-parse`.
+    *   Initiates this extraction as a background process (non-blocking response to the client).
+    *   Cleans up the temporary file after processing.
+*   **Background Job Status Tracking (Redis)**
+    *   Uses Redis (specifically Upstash) to store the status (`processing`, `completed`, `failed`), progress percentage, and final result (extracted text) or error message for PDF extraction jobs, keyed by a unique job ID.
+    *   An API route (`/api/pdf-extract/status/[jobId]`) allows the client to poll for the job status.

-*   **AI Integration with OpenAI GPT-4o-Mini**
+*   **AI Integration API (`/api/ai`)**

+    *   Receives extracted text (from session storage).
-    *   Responsible for analyzing transcript content to generate the course subject, outline, and flashcards.
-The integration is streamlined to process text inputs quickly while providing real-time feedback to users.
+    *   Responsible for analyzing transcript content using OpenAI models (e.g., GPT-4o-Mini) to generate the course subject, outline, and study materials (flashcards, MCQs).
+*   **Authentication (Clerk)**
+    *   Integrates with Clerk for user authentication, although the extent of its use in protecting routes or managing user-specific data needs further clarification.

-The backend provides the critical support necessary for the dynamic generation of study aids while ensuring that each session remains independent and data privacy is maintained.
+The backend provides the critical support necessary for document processing and the dynamic generation of study aids, using Redis for managing the state of asynchronous PDF jobs.

 ## Infrastructure and Deployment